What are Fathers’ Rights in Arizona for Visitation?

 Under Arizona Family Law, fathers have the same rights as mothers when it comes to matters of custody and parenting time.
 No longer is there a default and automatic ‘tender years doctrine’ that grants primary custody to the mother.
 Instead, both parents are now seen as equal in terms of their parental rights and responsibilities regarding the welfare of their children during a divorce.
 If there is an objection to split parenting time, then the court will weigh the arguments from both parties and award a decision based on the child’s best interest.

 An unmarried father in Arizona is defined as a man who has not legally married the mother of his child.
 According to Arizona family law, such a father has no automatic parental rights unless paternity is established.
 Establishing paternity is done through voluntary acknowledgment or a court-ordered paternity test.
 Paternity testing is typically done for custody disputes, adoption proceedings, or determining the legal father’s responsibility for child support payments.
-Once paternity is established, an unmarried father may be granted certain parental rights including visitation and the ability to make decisions about their child’s education, health care, or religion.
-If you are an unmarried father worried about your visitation rights it is important to keep the following in mind:
+Once paternity is established, an unmarried father may be granted certain parental rights, including visitation and the ability to make decisions about their child’s education, health care, or religion.
+If you are an unmarried father worried about your visitation rights, it is important to keep the following in mind:

 Need To Establish Paternity

 In Arizona, unmarried fathers must establish paternity to pursue visitation rights with their children.
-Without a legal declaration of paternity, the father has no standing in court and his relationship with his child is not recognized.
+Without a legal declaration of paternity, the father has no standing in court, and his relationship with his child is not recognized.
 Establishing paternity ensures that both parents have a constitutionally protected right to a meaningful relationship with their child, as well as access to important information such as medical records and inheritance rights.
 It also provides the legal basis for providing financial support for the child by establishing parental responsibilities.

 Paternity Without Custody